-Subsequent to the financial year end, on September 10, 2013, the Company raised approximately \$10.3 Million in a registered direct offering to accredited investors and certain institutional investors.
-The Company received approximately \$9.66 Million in proceeds after deducting approximately \$670 thousand for broker commissions and attorney fees.
-The Company executed the said registered direct offering to accredited family funds and investors and to institutional investors immediately following a reverse split of the stock at a 1 to 3.5 ratio that became effective on Tuesday, September 10th.
+On September 10, 2013, the Company raised approximately \$10.3 million in a registered direct offering to accredited investors and certain institutional investors.
+The Company received approximately \$9.66 million in proceeds after deducting approximately \$670 thousand for broker commissions and attorney fees.
+The Company executed the said registered direct offering to accredited family funds and investors and to institutional investors immediately following a reverse split of the stock at a 1 to 3.5 ratio that became effective on September 10th.
 Each unit of this registered direct offering consists of one share of (post-split) common stock and one 5-year warrant.
 The warrants have an exercise price of \$5.25 per share.
 The units were offered by Nanoviricides pursuant to an effective shelf registration statement filed with the Securities and Exchange Commission dated October 26, 2012.
 Midtown Partners & Co., LLC and Chardan Capital Markets, LLC served as the exclusive placement agents for the transaction.
-The closing of this placement took place on Friday, September 13, 2013, subject to the satisfaction of customary closing conditions.
-The pricing of the unit was based on a 20% discount to the 20-day VWAP (volume-weighted average price) of the Company's common stock.
-Based on similar recent transactions, the Company determined that this was a fair pricing policy and adopted the pricing.
-In connection with the Offering, pursuant to a Placement Agency Agreement dated September 9, 2013 among Midtown Partners & Co., LLC and Chardan Capital Markets, LLC (collectively, the "Placement Agency Agreement dated September 9, 2013 among Midtown Partners & Co., LLC and Chardan Capital Markets, LLC (collectively, the "Placement Agency Agreement dated September 9, 2013 among Midtown Partners & Co., LLC and Chardan Capital Markets, LLC (collectively, the "Placement Agents"), the Company paid the Placement Agents an aggregate cash fee representing 6% (3% each) of the gross Purchase Pri
+In connection with the Offering, pursuant to a Placement Agency Agreement dated September 9, 2013 among Midtown Partners & Co., LLC and Chardan Capital Markets, LLC (collectively, the "Placement Agents"), the Company paid the Placement Agents an aggregate cash fee representing 6% (3% each) of the gross Purchase Price paid by the Purchasers and warrants to purchase an aggregate of 2% (1% each) of the number of shares of Common Stock sold in the Offering (the "Compensation Warrants") representing two percent of the Shares and substantially similar to the Warrants, at an exercise price equal to \$5.25 per share.
+The Offering was made pursuant to the Company's shelf registration statement on Form S-3 (File No. 333-184626), which was declared effective by the SEC on December 21, 2012.